 - Blood-borne diseases such as hepatitis B, hepatitis C, tetanus, and HIV can be contracted if the equipment is contaminated with an infected person’s blood and hasn’t been sterilized properly

 - Tattoos can be a problem if you need an MRI (magnetic resonance imaging).
 Although rare, ink from a tattoo can sometimes warm up during an MRI and cause burning, swelling, or both.
 For example, if you need an MRI of your leg and you have a tattoo on your calf, there could be a problem (there’s no problem if you are having an MRI of a body part that doesn’t have a tattoo).
 The ink from a tattoo can also affect the quality of the image.

-- Low self-esteem – Some people who get tattoo(s) are unfairly judged by others.
-It’s not easy to get negative gibes from others and this could possibly affect how you feel about yourself.
+Low self-esteem – Some people who get tattoo(s) are unfairly judged by others.
+It’s not easy to get negative vibes from others and this could possibly affect how you feel about yourself.

 How long does it usually take for a tattoo to heal?

 Your tattoo artist should be able to answer this question.
-On average, it usually takes about 2-3 weeks before you can go swimming, take a bath, or soak in a hot tub.
+On average, it usually takes about 2 weeks before you can go swimming, take a bath, or soak in a hot tub.
+Medications such as Accutane (isotretinoin) can impair your tattoo’s ability to heal properly.
 Healing time depends on how well you take care of your tattoo and the skin around it, and the location, but in general, complete healing usually takes 6 months.

 What You Should Expect After Getting a Tattoo:

 Is it easy for my tattoo to get infected?